BarryCarlyon/twitch_misc/README.md

 If you are after a demo of a Twitch Extension with an EBS that talks to the Twitch API, checkout the [Twitch Profile Extension](https://github.com/BarryCarlyon/twitch_profile_extension) Repository instead

+Looking to get started wtih JWT auth, but you just want to start making requests.
+Try this [insomnia](https://insomnia.rest) plugin: ["twitch extension"](https://github.com/BarryCarlyon/insomnia-plugin-twitch-extension-barrycarlyon) which includes a "predefined" request collection to import too!

 ## Practical Examples

 Most of the code in this repository is various bits and pieces for your to copy/paste in other projects.